DrTimothyAldenDavis/GraphBLAS/Tcov/README.txt

 GraphBLAS/Tcov: statement coverage tests

+Requirements:  the mex command must use a C compiler supporting ANSI C11.

 Since nearly all GraphBLAS tests are in MATLAB, I have taken the unusual step of creating a statement coverage mechanism to use within a MATLAB mexFunction.
 To compile GraphBLAS for statement coverage testing, and to run the tests, type